 Despite wolves’ ferocity, they only have an average life span of a wolf living in the wilderness is up to eight years, according to National Geographic.
 This is actually much shorter than the average dog lifespan, which is 10 to 13 years.
 This may be due to the fact that wolves are hunted for sport and may be killed by larger prey (like deer) when it tries to hunt.

 However, many areas often hunt wolves for sport, so some sub-species may be at risk of extinction.
 Generally, however, wolves are classified as a Least Concern as there are over hundreds of thousands of them around the world.

 The Biggest Wolf: Gray Wolves

-The average gray wolf weighs around 45 kilograms (around a hundred pounds), with most females weighing less than males.
+The average gray wolf (or grey wolf) weighs around 45 kilograms (around a hundred pounds), with most females weighing less than males.
 Gray wolves aren’t exactly gray: some of them can have brown, black, and white bushy fur to protect them in cold environments.
 They are identified by their blunt ears, muzzles, broad foreheads, snouts, and large jaws used for their carnivorous appetite.

 There are over 300,000 gray wolves spread across the world.
 While you’ll often find them in colder environments, it’s not uncommon to see them in other environments as they are capable of adapting to certain climates to survive.

 They often travel in packs, which usually sums up to a dozen wolves per pack.
 These packs hunt and survive together, but like lions, it’s not uncommon for some wolves to leave the pack due to insufficient resources or the need to mate with another wolf they aren’t related to.

 Unlike other animals like chickens where roosters mate with any hen they see, wolves are monogamous and mate with only one other wolf.
 They only look for a new mate when their partner dies.